 It took us no more than 45 minutes to get through the excavation site and with some time to spare before heading back to Fira we decided to explore Akrotiri’s surroundings.

 The coast is only minutes away from the site and even though there is not much of a beach it was a nice place for a walk.
 There are few taverns lining the dark rocky shore, closed during the winter of course, and serving only as an interesting background for our photos.

 Following the asphalt road ( and a trail later on) further to the south for another 1 – 2 kilometers you would reach the famous Red Beach.
 We didn’t this time and instead walked back up towards the village of Akrotiri.

 There is a marked path connecting Akrotiri with the archaeological site passing through a dry riverbed and the climb doesn’t take more than 15 minutes.
 To be honest, there is not much to see in the village itself.
 It has a few taverns (guess what, they were closed!) and a small Venetian castle perched on a hillock in the center.

 But continuing through to the rim of the caldera amazing views open up once again.
 From here you can see as far as Fira and Oia on the opposite side of the island and the volcano with Thirassia in the background across the sea.
 And just underneath lies the Caldera Beach (or Balos Beach – not to be confused with the one in Crete), the only beach in Santorini with a caldera view.

 HERE is a charming article about Mr. Christos Doumas, a Greek archaeologist, who devoted most of his life to the excavation of Akrotiri.
 And for some dry facts about the archaeological site from the Ministry of Culture website click HERE

-All in all, Santorini in the beginning of February was exactly what I expected – quiet, moody and very beautiful.
+All in all, Santorini at the beginning of February was exactly what I expected – quiet, moody, and very beautiful.
 And being just 30 minutes flight away from Athens it would be a shame not to come and enjoy its charms before the summer panic breaks out!